Ashley-DeMott/RoomGame/README.md

 - [JavaPoint - Destructors](https://www.javatpoint.com/java-destructor)

 ## Future Work
+- *Make the game winable!
+Currently lose all coins by moving, no matter what
+  - Can add a probability that the coin will drop/fall out of bag
+  - Duplicate coin/coin scatter in area Player was standing
+  - Coins become a higher point value than dropped, reach a goal number
 - Add ability to move between Rooms (just need a way for user to call the function)
 - Read and Write Room/map data into a file or a database
 - Add existing Pickups to Rooms